Admission Documents and Correspondence

 - Online Nonimmigrant Visa Electronic Application, Form DS-160.

-- A Passport which is valid at least six months beyond the intended period of stay in the United States.
+- A Passport from your home country, which is valid at least six months beyond the intended period of stay in the United States.

 - One 2×2 photograph.